Sophia-de-Avalon/de-avalon-research/Contact.md

 ## Contact Dr de Avalon

-Reach out to discuss the Creep Velocity Index, Technosocial Harm, or Governance Capture or to share your own scars turning to evidence.
+Reach out to discuss the Creep Velocity Index, Technosocial Harm, or Governance Capture or to share your own evidence.
 The garden blooms for those who seek truth.
 Thorns welcome.

 Email: mailto:de-avalon-research@outlook.com